czcorpus/InterText_server/README.md

-exception!), text and CDATA contents, comments, processing instructions and whitespace formatting (CDATA not tested); you can (as a workaround) add your own DOCTYPE on export or otherwise modify the exported XML header by modification of the corresponding function in settings.php
+exception!), text and CDATA contents, comments, processing instructions and whitespace formatting (CDATA not tested); you can (as a workaround) add your own DOCTYPE on export or otherwise modify the exported XML header by modification of the corresponding function in config/export_customization.php
 - the PHP XMLReader module is obscure in many ways and its behaviour changes in different versions of PHP; it is highly suggested to validate every document by a separate XML validator before import into InterText - the validation officially